 Then, it’s time to officially launch your IDA to your customers!

 Once your IDA is launched, you want to continually optimize it and maintain a positive trajectory.
 Kasisto’s post-launch team helps with this by monitoring IDA usage, updating links, and making suggestions as needed.

 Our experience and insight with large financial institutions can be scaled down to smaller financial institutions and credit unions.
 We’re used to working with both large and small customer bases, and our post-launch “HyperCare” provides a consultative, personal approach to both sectors.

 Get Your 30-Day Launch Plan

 Want to see the entire breakdown of Kasisto’s three-step implementation process?
-Download our infographic to get the full scope, or take our 30 Days to Amaze quiz to learn the ideal IDA personality best suited for your financial institution.
+Download our infographic to get the full scope to learn the ideal IDA personality best suited for your financial institution.